sylvesterAdewale/chat-Box/README.md

 This is a simple chat box for anybody.

-check the UX design on figma [`Chat-box`](https://www.figma.com/file/Yfl99ROd1RTlYX8XyJ88oI/Chat-box) for Tailwind CSS.
+check the UX design on figma [`Chat-box`](https://www.figma.com/file/Yfl99ROd1RTlYX8XyJ88oI/Chat-box)

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).